 Challenges in Nigeria Education

 Nigeria is a country located in West African Continent.
 The country is addressed as the giant of Africa.
 The question is: is it the giant in its education sector?
 Is it the giant by mere words of mouth?
 What level of service does the national government of this country pay to the education sector?
-How many tertiary institutions of the country are mechanized?
-Education sector of Nigeria is in coma.
+What number of tertiary institutions in the country are mechanized?
+Education sector of Nigeria is in a coma.
 It is sad that a country addressed as the giant of Africa pay lip services to the education sector, which is one if not the most basic sector of every nation.

 Poor Government Funding : A Serious Factor hinders Education Sector of Nigeria

 How much does Nigerian government put into education sector each year?
 Most Nigerian politicians are selfish and do not consider paying good attention to students in the country.
 They only pay attention to things that they will benefit from, thereby ignoring the poor souls that study in different schools of the country.
 What annoys most Nigerian students is that the sons and daughters of the national leaders study abroad where they are given first class treatment rather than suffering with those students in Nigeria.
 The leaders steal the money they are to use in building the education sector of the country and use them for their individual expenses.
 The infrastructural level in different universities, polytechnics, monotechnics, primary and nursery schools is too poor.
 Many buildings in primary schools are weak and 'pleading' for rebranding, yet the government turn their eyes in another direction when they see such mess.
 Universities, polytechnics and monotechnics in the country lack proper funding as machines and under instrument which are to be installed in these post secondary educations are not there.
 This is one of the problems why most Nigerian graduates are jobless.